sophiaachungg/phonocode/README.md

 - Works *okay* for clean, clear productions.
 - **Homophones** are a major problem (e.g., orthographic ambiguity).
 - It always outputs *some* word, even when the participant response is incomplete or non-target (“an” vs “Anne”, “put” vs “putt”).
-- We’d still need humans to manually inspect borderline / noisy cases, so it doesn’t actually save that much time.
+- We’d still need humans to manually inspect borderline / noisy cases, so it wouldn't actually save any time.

 Conclusion: this is a reasonable baseline, but **purely transcript-based scoring is not enough** for this task.